 - Fresh Parsley.
 For oyster garnish chop fresh flat-leaf parsley.
 Parsley is also a widely used herb in Mediterranean cuisine, especially on seafood, salads, and well just about any dish.

-HOW TO MAKE A MIGNONETTE DRESSING
+HOW TO MAKE OYSTER VINAIGRETTE

-Refrigerate for at least 20 minutes (if time allows).
+- Refrigerate for at least 30 minutes before serving.

 HOW TO STORE THIS SAUCE